zinuoli/zinuoli.github.io/_pages/about.md

 # 👤 About Me

-<font size="4">I am currently a first-year Ph.D. student in Computer Science at the <a href='https://www.uwa.edu.au/schools/physics-mathematics-computing/department-of-computer-science-and-software-engineering'>University of Western Australia (UWA)</a> advised by <a href='https://scholar.google.com.au/citations?user=ylX5MEAAAAAJ&hl=en'>Prof.Mohammed Bennamoun</a>, <a href='https://scholar.google.com.au/citations?user=SacY05oAAAAJ&hl=en'>Prof.Farid Boussaid</a>, jointly advised by <a href='https://scholar.google.com/citations?user=84qxdhsAAAAJ&hl=zh-CN'>Dr.Qiuhong Ke</a> at <a href='https://www.monash.edu/it/about-us'>Monash University</a>.
+<font size="4">I am currently a second-year Ph.D. student in Computer Science at the <a href='https://www.uwa.edu.au/schools/physics-mathematics-computing/department-of-computer-science-and-software-engineering'>University of Western Australia (UWA)</a> advised by <a href='https://scholar.google.com.au/citations?user=ylX5MEAAAAAJ&hl=en'>Prof.Mohammed Bennamoun</a>, <a href='https://scholar.google.com.au/citations?user=SacY05oAAAAJ&hl=en'>Prof.Farid Boussaid</a>, jointly advised by <a href='https://scholar.google.com/citations?user=84qxdhsAAAAJ&hl=zh-CN'>Dr.Qiuhong Ke</a> at <a href='https://www.monash.edu/it/about-us'>Monash University</a>.
 My research interests include Video Understanding, Multimodal Large Language Models (MLLMs), Model Generalization, Image/Video Restoration, etc. I love anime so I am also looking for ACG-related topics. </font>
 <!--<br /><br />We are actively collaborating with one of the top media companies in the Middle East on several cutting-edge projects in video analysis and related areas, if you are interested, please check it via <a href='https://www.linkedin.com/posts/mohammed-bennamoun-b3147174_expression-of-interest-i-am-collaborating-activity-7268962972088061953-PdLK/?utm_source=share&utm_medium=member_desktop'>this link.</a>
 </font>-->
 <!--I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>).-->